shreyaskumark/Workshop-Tracker/README.md

 # Workshop-Tracker
-An application to keep track of workshops and Conferences held in my college.
+A project to keep track of workshops and Conferences held in my college.
 Done as an assignment that was to be submitted to my course teacher.